WomenWhoCode/CProgrammingCurriculum/README.md

 ## Goals
  - Understand the topics listed in the curriculum.
  - Complete a personal project written in C.
- - Contribute to an open source project that is written in C.
+ - Contribute to an [open source project that is written in C][open-source-c-projects].

+[open-source-c-projects]: notes/meta/open_source_projects.md

 ## Week 1: Compilation
  - [Why Learn C?][why-learn-c]